|

 For this exercise, a journal article with data and a sample solution are available:

 Advanced LCA exercises with openLCA.
-An ecoinvent license is required:
+For these exercises, an ecoinvent license is required (if not indicated otherwise):

 A list of openLCA tutorials and info videos can be found on GreenDelta's